 7. You have a casual approach to everything: Do you hate to review your work?
 Do you despise to go through spreadsheets, financial papers, and tax documents?
 Remember, a single mistake can cost you thousands of dollars.
 So, if you’re one of those people who submit papers without checking them properly, then it’s better to hire an accountant.

-Ultimately, .
+Ultimately, your financial situation will decide if you should consult a tax professional to file your income tax returns.
 If you have 4 rental properties, a broad and diverse investment portfolio, lots of dividends and a separate business, then it’s best to hire a tax accountant.
 But, when you have only a mortgage and W2 form, you can think about filing income tax returns on your own.

 Don’t miss out - Tax laws 2016: Are you aware of these changes?